Hongzhi Emperor: Tea trade

 Due to conflicts with the Turpan over Hami, the army was in need of horses.
 As a solution, the Emperor agreed to revive the state's practice of exchanging tea for horses, in order to combat the illegal private sale of tea to Tibetan and Mongolian tribes in the northwest.
 The plan involved licensed traders transporting tea from Sichuan to Gansu border towns, with 40% of the tea (400,000 jin, approximately 240 tons) being handed over to the authorities and the rest being sold by the traders themselves.
 The government's goal was to obtain 4,000 horses through this exchange, but the merchants would often take the inferior quality tea and keep the higher quality tea for themselves, resulting in the officials receiving subpar horses from the Tibetans in exchange.

 In 1494, after a famine in Shaanxi, the Emperor offered 2 million jin (around 1,200 tons) of tea from state reserves to merchants in exchange for rice to be sent to the affected regions.
 In the following years, the practice of exchanging tea for horses was discontinued and instead, merchants were offered 4 million jin of tea.
 In 1501, the Emperor ordered 4–5 million jin of tea to be sold for silver, which was then used by the authorities to purchase grain for Shaanxi.
 However, this decision hindered the exchange of tea for horses, leading the Emperor to ban the exchange of tea for grain in 1502.
-Despite these efforts, the government struggled to obtain high-quality tea to exchange for high-quality horses, and as a result, merchants continued to independently export tea across the border, bypassing the state's control.
+Despite these efforts, the government struggled to obtain high-quality tea to exchange for high-quality horses, and merchants continued to independently export tea across the border, bypassing the state's control.